JustalK/SHORTENER/README.md

                      └── styles           # The style of the frontend └── shortener-api                # The express backend
                 └── src                   # The source file
-                     └── dbs              # The link to the database └── interfaces       # The interface for typescript └── libs             # The libs containing constant, logger and utils └── models           # The model to save in the database └── services         # The services of the backend └── shortener-api-e2e            # The tests for the express backend (jest) └── shortener-e2e                # The tests for the react frontend (cypress)
+                     └── controllers      # The controllers of the api └── daos             # The data object validating the parameter of the entering request └── docs             # The options for the swagger └── interfaces       # The interface for typescript └── libs             # The libs containing constant, logger and utils └── models           # The model to save in the database └── repositories     # The repository allowing operations to the db └── routes           # The routes allowed by the api └── services         # The services of the backend └── shortener-api-e2e            # The tests for the express backend (jest) └── shortener-e2e                # The tests for the react frontend (cypress)